Wild Dogs from Down Under

 Mr. Christopher Wright, Senior Trade Commissioner & Deputy General of Austrade in Shanghai flew to JiuJiang to meet the Wild Dogs and speak on their behalf at the ceremony in local dialect.

-The Warragul & Drouin Gazette followed the progress and supported this project right from the very beginning.
-A variety of Communities outside the Region became aware of ‘The Wild Dogs from Down Under’ on tour through media, promotions and advertising provided by the host Galleries.
+The Warragul & Drouin Gazette followed the progress and supported this project from the very beginning.
+A variety of Communities outside the Region became aware of ‘The Wild Dogs from Down Under’ on tour through media, promotions and advertising provided by our host Galleries.

-In JiuJiang, the artists made it onto the front page of 5 different newspapers in one week and were interviewed by television twice.
-The community response in China was overwhelming.
-The artists signed hundreds of catalogues and were photographed thousands of times.
+In JiuJiang China, the artists made it onto the front page of 5 different newspapers in one week and were interviewed on television twice.

-Apparently the Wild Dogs from Down Under affected the city of Jiujiang (4.7 million people) and locals called the newspaper, radio and television stations to learn more them.
+Apparently the Wild Dogs from Down Under affected the city of JiuJiang (4.7 million people) as locals were calling the newspaper, the radio and television stations to learn more them.

-The Wild Dog project inspired media and through that highlighted Gippsland, the individual Artists and their supporters.
+The Wild Dog project inspired story and highlighted Gippsland, The Wild Dog Artists and their Supporters.